 A New Way To Be Human, by Author (Hardcover, 2012)|

-(You can print this review in landscape mode, if you
+(You can print this review in landscape mode, if you want a hardcopy)

-unlike most nonfiction books today, both the title and the subtitle match the actual content.
+Mr. Taylor writes with a passion that can come only from experience.
+And, unlike most nonfiction books today, both the title and the subtitle match the actual content.

 I think Mr. Taylor would agree with something I recently wrote in the

 The book is 194 pages long and consists of eight chapters, seven of which are each devoted to discussing one of the seven pathways.
 The eighth chapter is titled, "Next Steps: Becoming Fully Alive."